 Click this button to remove the selected issue navigation link from the list.

 The example below shows how PyCharm applies the mentioned rules to detect a reference to an issue in a commit message and compose a link to it in the issue tracking system.

 A regular expression that defines the format for issue references in commit messages.

-This regular expressions matches all character strings that consist of two substrings separated by an n-dash character:
+This regular expression matches all character strings that consist of two substrings separated by an n-dash character:

 A combination of the URL address of your issue tracking system and a regular expression that identifies issues in it.